 Effective January 1, 2023, the state will collect a mileage tax from carriers that operate vehicles over 26,000 pounds.
 This new tax will range from 2.5 cents to 17.5 cents per mile.
 This tax is expected to generate over $90 million for the state.
 At this time the state has not released any registration and reporting information for the mileage tax.
 This is only one of the many states looking at imposing a mileage tax on carriers.

-As of June 12, 2021, all carriers operating in Canada, who are currently required to use paper or electronic records of duty status, will be required to use a certified ELD.
-There will not be any fines issued for a year.
-ELD's that are used in Canada must be certified by a third party currently there are not any certified devices.
+All carriers operating in Canada, who currently use electronic records of duty status, will be required to use a certified ELD.
+There will not be any fines issued for the remainder of this year.
+ELDs that are used in Canada must be certified by a third party.
+Enforcement for ELDs will be on January 1, 2023.